 ☐ N/A – the PFAC members do not serve on these – Skip to #30

+The PFAC family members do not currently serve on these, however, staff are active in the committees noted above.

 29. How do members on these hospital-wide committees or projects report back to the PFAC about their work?

+It is covered through presentations to PFAC committee in an effort to share information and solicit feedback.

 30. The PFAC provided advice or recommendations to the hospital on the following areas mentioned in the Massachusetts law (check all that apply):